Tengku Amir Shah: Royal duties

-One of his official duties include welcoming the newly elected Yang di-Pertuan Agong upon their arrival at Kuala Lumpur International Airport (KLIA) for their oath swearing ceremony.
+One of his official duties include welcoming the newly elected Yang di-Pertuan Agong and Raja Permaisuri Agong upon their arrival at Kuala Lumpur International Airport (KLIA) for their oath swearing ceremony.
 This is because despite its name, the airport is located in Sepang, which is in Selangor.

 He welcomed the arrival of Muhammad V of Kelantan on 13 December 2016 upon his arrival at Kompleks Bunga Raya, KLIA.
 Muhammad V took a flight from Kota Bharu, Kelantan for his swearing in ceremony as the fifteenth Yang-di Pertuan Agong.
 He also welcomed the arrival of Abdullah of Pahang and his queen consort, Tunku Azizah Aminah Maimunah for the Sultan's oath swearing ceremony as the sixteenth Yang di-Pertuan Agong when they arrived at KLIA on 31 January 2019, after taking a flight from Kuantan, Pahang.

 Tengku Amir attended the 2018 Warrior's Day celebration in Selangor with his father at Selangor Memorial Monument on 31 July 2018.
-He lay wreaths and pay homage to Malaysian fallen heroes during the event.
+He laid wreaths and paid homage to Malaysian fallen heroes during the event.

 He made official visits to different area of Selangor as part of his duties as Raja Muda Selangor.
 In March 2019, he visited the district Kuala Langat with several members of Selangor royal family for three days.
 There, he visited a few landmarks such as Muzium Insitu, Mount Jugra and Istana Bandar.
-He also climbed Mount Nuang and officiated the re-opening of its hiking track.
+He climbed Mount Nuang and officiated the re-opening of its hiking track.
+He also summited Mount Kilimanjaro for charity, raising funds for the Raja Tun Uda library for better accessibility for the hearing impaired.
 On 11 September 2019, he visited the district Sabak Bernam for three days, making stops at local attraction such as the beach at Bagan Nakhoda Omar and paddy field at Parit 14 Sungai Panjang among others.